editor-js/paragraph/README.md

 ### Load from CDN

-You can load specific version of package from [jsDelivr CDN](https://www.jsdelivr.com/package/npm/@editorjs/paragraph).
+You can also load specific version of package from [jsDelivr CDN](https://www.jsdelivr.com/package/npm/@editorjs/paragraph).

 `https://cdn.jsdelivr.net/npm/@editorjs/paragraph@2.0.2`